alflennik/use-flow/documentation/tutorial.md

   )
 ```

 A little celebration is in order!
-But we can improve it even more:
+But one line can make it ten times cooler:

 ```diff
   return (